 Blade fuse problems in caravans – fuse holder sizes

 There are two main sizes of blade fuses and blade fuse holders.
 Most blade fuse problems in caravans arise if the smaller size fuses and fuse holders are used at currents greater than 15 amps.
-Some auto-electricians suggest 10 amps.
-All need protecting against damp or salty water, or atmospheres.
+Some auto-electricians suggest not using them for currents greater than 10 amps.
+All need protecting against damp or salty water, or damp atmosphere.

 As can be seen, the larger size has substantially more contact area.

 Blade fuse problems in caravans – quality issues

 There can also be blade fuse problems in caravans with poor quality versions of the larger sizes fuses and holders.
 Some have next to no protection against even mild corrosion.
 This causes them to resist current flow, usually partially melting the holder but not necessarily the fuse.
 This results in a major risk of fire – especially if the wiring’s insulation is also burned.
 It may expose current-carrying copper that, then allows full battery current to flow – possibly to earth.
 This can and does cause fires.